 This is a follow up story for lemlist.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hey everyone!
 I’m Guillaume, Co-Founder & CEO at lemlist.
 We’re the coolest cold email and sales automation platform headquartered in Paris, France.